More about Bec Watt

 2017 Neurologic Music Therapist accreditation

-2016 - current Chairperson of the Australian Music Therapy Association SA Branch Committee.
+2016 - 2020 Chairperson of the Australian Music Therapy Association SA Branch Committee.

 September 2016: Bec was selected to present at the 41st National Australian Music Therapy Conference on the topic, “What are the long-term impacts of an artist-led songwriting and music video and production workshop on individuals, school and community?”